-Children gather with their families in the sanctuary for the first part of the worship services at 9:30am and 11:00am.
+Children gather with their families in the sanctuary for the first part of the worship services.
 Following the Story for All Ages, they depart for Religious Education activities.
 Our Director of Lifespan Religious Education is Tamar Wasoian.

 Prekindergarten: Spirit Play This curriculum model is based on the Montessori Method.
 It offers stories and Wondering Questions inspired by our Unitarian Universalist theology, identity, and values.
 Following the story, the children select their response “work” from a variety of choices.